santiagosayshey/PXL-engine/README.md

 # Better-SFML
-Bettering the SFML graphics library to better use in the development of 2D games.
+Improving the SFML graphics library to better use in the development of 2D games.